terreActive/kubernetes-resources/perl-init/README.md

-# Solve Signal Handling in Perl Container with `tini`
+# Solve Signal Handling in Perl Containers with `tini`

 We should be able to containerize this simple [Perl application](app.pl) with a minimal Docker file.